svenssonjoel/HACKSTUGAN/README.md

 # HACKSTUGAN

-Learning about microcontrollers in a group
+Learning about microcontrollers and programming in general as a group